epogrebnyak/icode/content/posts/five_days_into_poetry.md

 Poetry is very enabling if:

-- you already understand and use virtual environments
+- you already use virtual environments
 - you release to PyPI often
 - do not depend on `setuptools` for some special features and not locked to `conda` for binaries
 - already use pytest as your testing framework